nikachapo/Gradle-Profiling-Sample/README.md

 ```
 Use ./build directory not to add generated classes in root project

-Additionally you can add other measurement params:
+Additionally you can put other measurement params:
 ```text
 --measure-build-op
 --measure-config-time